 - Pre-heat oven to 400 degrees

 - Soak toothpicks in water

-- Slice dates and remove the pit from each date and fill with peanut butter
+- Slice dates, remove the pit from each date and fill with peanut butter

-- Tightly wrap each date with half of a bacon strip and close with a wooden water soaked toothpick
+- Tightly wrap each date with half a bacon strip and secure with a wooden water soaked toothpick

 - Plate with vinaigrette, peanuts and chives